 Wildlife conservation is greatly supported with patrols by bush planes and helicopters.
 Pilots gain an essential aerial perspective for monitoring vast, often impassable areas which significantly enhances anti-poaching efforts, wildlife management and ecological monitoring.

-Aircrafts are essential for logistics and emergency support, transporting rangers, veterinarians, equipment to remote areas that would take ground teams hours or days to reach by vehicle.
+Aircrafts are essential for logistics and emergency support, transporting rangers, canine units veterinarians, equipment to remote areas that would take ground teams hours or days to reach by vehicle.
 Logistically they provide great help with mobilising and moving large animals, either out of harms way, or during veterinary missions.
 They also play a crucial role in emergency situations, such as rescuing orphaned or injured animals, extracting injured personnel or searching for anyone lost in the bush.

-During patrols pilots will survey from the air, using cameras and GPS.
+During patrols pilots will survey from the air, using cameras and gps.
 They can provide general as well as annual censuses of populations which is important data for assessing population health and developing long-term conservation strategies.

-© Reteti
+© Thige Njuguna for Reteti

 Sky vets are of considerable importance to conservation efforts as they provide life-saving care for wildlife emergencies with aircrafts enabling rapid response and access to remote areas for treatment, relocation and rescue.